 River flooding, also known as fluvial flooding, occurs when a river overspills its banks after there has been an increase in water volume in the river channel.
 Overbank flooding of rivers and streams happens when there is an increase in water volume in a river channel, causing it to spill onto and flood the adjacent floodplain.
 River flooding is incorporated directly into the First Street Foundation Flood Model through an analysis of historical water level readings from river gauges and their interaction with the surrounding elevation levels.

 Ongoing riverine floods can intensify and become flash floods when heavy rainfall results in a rapid surge of rising flood waters.
 Increases and decreases in the frequency and severity of flood events near rivers generally correspond with increases and decrease in the frequency of heavy rain events.
 Warmer temperatures cause more water to evaporate from the land and oceans, which in turn changes the severity and frequency of heavy precipitation affecting the severity and frequency of river flooding.

 The impact of river flooding

-Rescue personnel walk along Main Street in Ellicott City, Md.
-Roaring flash floods in 2018 turned the Main Street in Ellicott City, Md into a raging river, the same area that been wracked by similar devastation two years ago.
+Rescue personnel walks along Main Street in Ellicott City, Md.
+Roaring flash floods in 2018 turned Main Street in Ellicott City, Md into a raging river, the same area that was wracked by similar devastation two years ago.
 (Libby Solomon/The Baltimore Sun via AP)

 Tidal flooding, sometimes known as sunny day flooding, king tide flooding, or nuisance flooding, is the temporary flooding of low-lying areas near the coast.
 It usually occurs during exceptionally high tide events, like full and new moons, and some areas experience this flooding multiple times a year.
 Tidal flooding is incorporated into the First Street Foundation Flood Model through the addition of coastal tide gauge station readings to adjust local water levels for integration into our modeled flood risk layers.